 - Registration fee of P120.00/title

 Applications can be sent through any of the following:

 Payment may be in form of:

-Postal Money Order (payable to: The Director, National Library of the Philippines)
+Postal Money Order (payable to: National Library of the Philippines)

 Publishers may claim the ISBN within the day for the hand-delivered documents while E-mail will be sent a day after the receipt of the complete requirements from the Courier Service or Postal Mail.